publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s423.md

 [Pub.
 L. 98–460, § 3(b)][/us/pl/98/460/s3/b], Oct.
 9, 1984, [98 Stat.
 1799][/us/stat/98/1799], provided that:

->     “(1) The Secretary of Health and Human Services shall appoint a Commission on the Evaluation of Pain (hereafter in this section referred to as the ‘Commission’) to conduct a study concerning the evaluation of pain in determining under titles II and XVI of the Social Security Act \[sections 401 et seq., 1381 et seq. of this title\] whether an individual is under a disability.
+>     “(1) The Secretary of Health and Human Services shall appoint a Commission on the Evaluation of Pain (hereafter in this section referred to as the ‘Commission’) to conduct a study concerning the evaluation of pain in determining under titles II and XVI of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq., 1381 et seq.\] whether an individual is under a disability.
 Such study shall be conducted in consultation with the National Academy of Sciences.

 >     “(2) The Commission shall consist of at least twelve experts, including a significant representation from the field of medicine who are involved in the study of pain, and representation from the fields of law, administration of disability insurance programs, and other appropriate fields of expertise.